rlsanjose/increading/README.md

     - [X] In src/dailyqueue.py , modify the time stuff
     - [ ] Modify material.py and extract.py
         - [X] Fix constructors to fit database mapping.
+        - [ ] Create methods in material class where I group the methods to create a new object directory and extracts file
+        - [ ] Maybe do the same with the extract class
         - [ ] Scheduling
+            - [ ] Creating class scheduler
         - [ ] Need functions for updating its values and calling database methods
     - [ ] Create a user interface class